-It’s never a good sign if your fellow co-workers are leaving left and right.
+It’s never a good sign if your fellow co-workers leaving left and right.
 If your company has a high turnover rate, this is a pretty good sign that the employees either find a higher wage elsewhere or the company atmosphere isn’t good.
-A good company will have a positive workplace culture, a very low turnover rate and higher-than-average annual raises.
+A good company will have a positive workplace culture, a very low turnover rate, and higher-than-average annual raises.

 8. Talk With a Recruiter: